LOUISIANA DEPARTMENT OF PUBLIC SAFETY

 DEFINITION OF TRAILER

-- "Semi-trailer" means every single vehicle without motive power designed for carrying property and passengers and so designed in conjunction and used with a motor vehicle that some part of its own weight and that of its own load rests or is carried by another vehicle and having one or more load-carrying axles.
+- "Semi-trailer"-- every single vehicle without motive power designed for carrying property and passengers and so designed in conjunction and used with a motor vehicle that some part of its own weight and that of its own load rests or is carried by another vehicle and having one or more load-carrying axles.

-- "Trailer" means every single vehicle without motive power designed for carrying property or passengers wholly on its own structure, drawn by a motor vehicle which carries no part of the weight and load of the trailer on its own wheels and having two or more load carrying axles.
+- "Trailer" -- every single vehicle without motive power designed for carrying property or passengers wholly on its own structure, drawn by a motor vehicle which carries no part of the weight and load of the trailer on its own wheels and having two or more load carrying axles.

-- "Boat trailer" means a noncommercial vehicle, of the trailer or semi-trailer type, used solely and exclusively for transporting pleasure water craft and having a loaded gross weight of not more than one thousand five hundred pounds.
+- "Boat trailer" -- a noncommercial vehicle, of the trailer or semi-trailer type, used solely and exclusively for transporting pleasure water craft and having a loaded gross weight of not more than one thousand five hundred pounds.

-- "Farm trailer" and "farm semi-trailer" mean every vehicle of the trailer or semi-trailer type as are owned by persons engaged in the business of actually farming and used exclusively in carrying farm produce raised on their farms from such farms to market and returning therefrom carrying goods and merchandise back to their farms.
+- "Farm trailer" and "farm semi-trailer" -- every vehicle of the trailer or semi-trailer type as are owned by persons engaged in the business of actually farming and used exclusively in carrying farm produce raised on their farms from such farms to market and returning therefrom carrying goods and merchandise back to their farms.

-- "Mobile home" means (a) a trailer or semitrailer which is designed, constructed and equipped as a dwelling place, living abode, or sleeping place, either permanently or temporarily, and is equipped for use as a conveyance on highways; or, (b) a trailer or semitrailer whose chassis and exterior shell is designed and constructed for use as a mobile home, as defined in (a), but which is used instead permanently or temporarily for the advertising, sales, display, or promotion of merchandise or services, or for any other commercial purpose except the transportation of property for hire or the transportation of property for distribution by a private carrier.
+- "Mobile home" -- a trailer or semitrailer which is designed, constructed and equipped as a dwelling place, living abode, or sleeping place, either permanently or temporarily, and is equipped for use as a conveyance on highways; or, (b) a trailer or semitrailer whose chassis and exterior shell is designed and constructed for use as a mobile home, as defined in (a), but which is used instead permanently or temporarily for the advertising, sales, display, or promotion of merchandise or services, or for any other commercial purpose except the transportation of property for hire or the transportation of property for distribution by a private carrier.

 Trailers and semi-trailers with a gross vehicle weight rating of not more than twelve thousand (12,000) pounds, when owned and used by a retail business in this State and designed and used EXCLUSIVELY for the purpose of pick-up or delivery of new, used, or repaired farm equipment, shall be exempt from the payment of registration and license tax.

 - All trailers must be titled in the registered owner’s name before a license plate can be issued.
-See Policy 2 Section IV for titling requirements.

 - Once the category of a trailer has been established, the proper class of license plate must be determined.
 The expiration of the license plate is based upon the class of license plate.